dojo/docs/quickstart/internationalization/number-and-currency-formatting.rst

 dojo.currency
 -------------

-`dojo.currency <dojo/currency>`_ combines the functionality of dojo.number to use the appropriate syntax with knowledge of the conventions associated with a particular currency -- this includes the number of decimal places typically used with a currency, rounding conventions, and the currency symbol which itself may be rendered differently according to locale, any of these may be overridden.
+:ref:`dojo.currency <dojo/currency>` combines the functionality of dojo.number to use the appropriate syntax with knowledge of the conventions associated with a particular currency -- this includes the number of decimal places typically used with a currency, rounding conventions, and the currency symbol which itself may be rendered differently according to locale, any of these may be overridden.
 When calling dojo.currency APIs, be sure to specify a currency according to its 3-letter ISO-4217 symbol.

 .. code-block :: javascript
  :linenos: